Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Methods for Cluster analysis.
 Much extended the original from Peter Rousseeuw, Anja Struyf and Mia Hubert, based on Kaufman and Rousseeuw (1990) "Finding Groups in Data".

-validate — by Mark van der Loo, a year ago
+validate — by Mark van der Loo, 2 years ago

 Data Validation Infrastructure